What does "Organic" mean, and is it important in hemp?

 The use of these terms requires that the manufacturer undergoes a series of annual facility inspections, annual audits, meets NOP record keeping requirements, and has their processes, packaging, and labels approved by a third party certifying agency.
 Very small (cottage industry) manufacturers are exempt from the inspections and certification process, but still must comply with all regulations.

-Additionally, in order to receive an “Organic” designation on a CBD product, the active ingredient must be certified organic.
+Additionally, in order to receive an “Organic” designation on a Hemp product, the active ingredient must be certified organic.
 This is important…

 Manufacturers who do not use the above three terms may still legally: